dmaxtop/AI-Friend-FInder/README.md

 ## Screens and User Flows

-All screenshots should be placed inside a `/screenshots` folder in the root of your project so that GitHub can display them.
+All screenshots are placed inside the `/screenshots` folder in the root.
 ### Sign Up

 ![Screenshot 2Signup Page](screenshots/Screenshot%202Signup%20Page.png)